 You start out from Delhi, eating Samosas and Rotis, but soon introduce yourself to the first cultural makeshift by having Dhokla in Gujrat.
 This momentarily changes into Garam Vada Pav in the main course as you hit Maharashtra, and then into Idli Sambhar in Southern India.

-But one thing that always makes the snack are the red chilli powered Cucumbers – I guess Indians have some sort of love affair with them.
+But one thing that always makes the snack is the red chilli-powered Cucumbers – I guess Indians have some sort of love affair with them.
 Despite getting an immediate feeling of disgust in our stomach coupled with regret we just can’t stop eating them.

 Also Read: Luxury Train Travel In India